Guide to Work, Study, Travel and Living Abroad

 Camping in Europe

-Before you turn your nose up at this option, give it some serious consideration (yes, even if you do like a lot of amenities).
-Camping in Europe is often not the rugged experience one can expect in the U.S., for example.
+Before you turn your nose up at this option, consider it seriously (even if you like a lot of amenities).
+Camping in Europe often differs from the rugged experience one can expect in the U.S., for example.
 It is also a much more mainstream option in Europe.

-Free Bonus: You will meet many more people by camping in Europe.
-If you like to socialize, this is by far the best lodging option.
+Bonus: You will meet many more people by camping in Europe.
+If you like to socialize, this is by far the best accommodation option.

 RV Rental in Europe

 You might also consider renting an RV for travel in Europe.
 This isn’t an inexpensive option (expect to pay 1,000 euros and up weekly), but it can be cheaper than a hotel stay.
-You home is also mobile and you can stay in many campgrounds in Europe near a city or in the countryside.
+Your home is also mobile, and you can stay in many campgrounds in Europe near a city or the countryside.

-Free Bonus: You have all of your luggage everywhere you go.
-For anyone who’s dragged luggage up and down train station stairs, this is a nice benefit.
+Bonus: You have all of your luggage everywhere you go.
+This is a nice benefit for anyone who’s dragged luggage up and down train station stairs.

 Related Topics